sifive/freedom-u-sdk/README.md

 ## Available distribution

-This layer provides a distribution, named `freedom-u-sdk-hf-premier-p550` for the following machine:
+This layer provides a distribution, named `freedom-u-sdk` for the following machine:
 * `hifive-premier-p550`: The SiFive HiFive Premier P550 board

 It also provides below disk image: